 Jan Mayen is a volcanic island in the northern Atlantic Ocean, roughly between Norway, Iceland and Svalbard.
-It is a mountainous island with the Beerenberg being the highest point at 2277 meters above sea level.
+It is a mountainous island with the Beerenberg being the highest point at 2277 metres above sea level.
 The island is part of Norway, officially part of the Nordland country.

-Jan Mayen is about 373 square kilometers and consists of the larger and mountainous Nord-Jan and smaller but flatter Sor-Jan.
+Jan Mayen is about 373 square kilometres and consists of the larger and mountainous Nord-Jan and smaller but flatter Sor-Jan.
 They are connected by a narrow isthmus.
 On the isthmus you can fin the two largest lakes of the island, Sørlaguna (South Lagoon), and Nordlaguna (North Lagoon).
 Beerenbug Volcano is located in the north with it's large glacier of over 100 square kilometres.
 In the south, Rudolftoppen is the highest point, at around 770 meters above sea level.
 Here you will also find the Olonkinbyen settlement.

 The island is not permanently inhabited though scientists and other researchers regulary pay a visit to this remote part of Norway, officially part of the Nordland country.
 Population varies between 15 and 40 (depending on the season), living the settlement of Olonkinbyen.
 All these people are personnel working for the Norwegian Armed Forces or the Norwegian Meteorological Institute.
 People work here for either 6 months or one year and are exchanged twice a year in April and October.